 Michif is the most common language spoken by Métis peoples, but not the only language spoken.
 To learn more about Indigenous languages of Manitoba, visit Indigenous Languages of Manitoba Inc. You can also find more information of the languages spoken by Métis peoples by visiting The Canadian Encyclopedia.

 Winnipeg’s Indigenous Accord

-The City of Winnipeg launched Winnipeg’s Indigenous Accord as a tool to support Indigenous and non-Indigenous Winnipeggers come together to seek opportunities for consultation and collaboration relating to the 94 Calls to Action, allowing for meaningful progress towards reconciliation.
+The City of Winnipeg launched Winnipeg’s Indigenous Accord as a tool to support Indigenous and non-Indigenous Winnipeggers come together to seek opportunities for consultation and collaboration relating to the 94 Calls to Action and the Calls for Justice, allowing for meaningful progress towards reconciliation.
 Member organizations commit to annual goals and report regularly on their progress.

-Some of the initiatives we will undertake in our first year of joining Winnipeg’s Indigenous Accord include:
+Some of the initiatives we will undertake in the coming year (May 2022- April 2023) include:

-Provide learning opportunities for instructors on how to integrate Indigenous knowledge and teaching methods into classrooms.
+Provide learning opportunities for instructors on how to approach reconciliation through their teaching practice, as well as integrate Indigenous knowledge and teaching methods into classrooms.

 Increase community members' intercultural competencies and capacity for intercultural understanding, empathy, and mutual respect through education sessions, cultural exchanges, field trips, volunteering, etc., as well as attendance, participation, and engagement at community events.